Local Policing Act

 We must ensure more officers are on the streets, instead of filling office vacancies, by adequately investing in support staff.
 We would support special constables and review their remuneration.
 We would also provide the full amount of capital funding which Police Scotland requested this year to invest in proper IT systems and the buildings and vehicles they need to operate effectively.

-Our Local policing Act will give local communities a voice.
+Our Local Policing Act will give local communities a voice.

 Communities have raised concerns that policing decisions are not subject to enough local engagement and scrutiny.
 Our Local Policing Act would establish new formalised links between local communities and police to allow for greater public input into the policing decisions that affect them.